Search launched after Domino’s driver goes missing while making pizza deliveries

 Xiong is described as an Asian male, 5’8 inches tall and weighing 215 lbs, with brown hair and brown eyes.
 He was driving a red Toyota Camry with a Minnesota plate at the time of his disappearance.

-In an updated press release on Thursday, Apple Valley police said the last confirmed sighting of Xiong had been in a Target in nearby Richfield at around 6:45 pm.
+In an updated press release on Thursday, Apple Valley police said the last confirmed sighting of Xiong had been in a Target in nearby Richfield on Tuesday.

 The force previously said they believed he had attempted to use another person’s phone to call his family.